-The concept behind the show was to produce an artwork based on a fake musical festival poster.
+The concept behind the show was to produce the poster for a fake music festival.

-The artwork is for sale at a very cheap price until the end of the summer.
+The artwork was available for a cheap price during the summer.

-I did some work on fonts with the names of Osibisa, Kalala Afrorock, Fela Kuti, Mahmoud Ahmed, Oneness Of Juju, Segun Okeji, Aye Keta, Blo, Rob, Kokolo, and Buari.
+I did some font works with the names of Osibisa, Kalala Afrorock, Fela Kuti, Mahmoud Ahmed, Oneness Of Juju, Segun Okeji, Aye Keta, Blo, Rob, Kokolo, and Buari.

 Alongside myself (Mega), you could see art pieces from Atomike Studio, Auregrafik, Denis Carrier, Craiion, Cuypi, Førtifem, Georges Le Mercenaire, le crew des Haterz, Horsujet, iLK, Alexandre Nacache, Niark, Franck Pellegrino, Sang Noir Studio, Short, Theoze, and Tougui.

-The exhibition was organized with the support of Grolsch, Graffiti Art Magazine, Be Street, Sneakers and Ugly Mely.
+Thank you Grolsch, Graffiti Art Magazine, Be Street, Sneakers and Ugly Mely for the support.